 Alternatively, “Events” allow you to pre-schedule a live event, invite people in advance, set up backup streams, and so on.
 “Events” also enable you to use higher-quality cameras connected to encoders.

-When comparing YouTube Live vs Facebook Live, YouTube wins out in terms of searchability and SEO.
-In the first place, YouTube videos show up in search results.
-That just isn’t the case with video on Facebook.
+When comparing YouTube Live vs Facebook Live, YouTube wins out in terms of searchability and video SEO.
+YouTube videos show up in search results.
+That just isn’t the case with video from Facebook Lives.
 Since YouTube is a Google-owned business, videos tend to rank relatively high.
 Even Bing, Yahoo, and other engines rank videos highly in search results.